cardano-foundation/developer-portal/docs/get-started/testnets-and-devnets.md

 To get free test ada, you need to visit the [Cardano testnet faucet](../integrate-cardano/testnet-faucet).

 ## Where to get a testnet wallet?
-- [Daedalus testnet](https://testnets.cardano.org/en/testnets/cardano/get-started/wallet/) is the testnet version of Daedalus wallet.
+- [Daedalus Wallet for Cardano Testnet](https://testnets.cardano.org/en/testnets/cardano/get-started/wallet/) is the testnet version of Daedalus wallet.

 ## What kind of monitoring tools are available for the testnet?
 - [Grafana dashboard](https://monitoring.cardano-testnet.iohkdev.io/grafana/d/Oe0reiHef/cardano-application-metrics-v2?orgId=1&refresh=1m&from=now-7d&to=now) provides many health metrics.